They say…

 Redemption Trinity

-Redemption, launched early in 2010, now seems like something of a veteran among the new wave of London brewers.
+Redemption, launched early in 2010, now seems like something of a veteran among the new wave of brewers.
 Impressive from the start, it’s rapidly settled down into a consistently performing and reliable source of decent beer, pitched somewhere in between the avowedly artisanal and specialised approach of the Kernel and the more traditionalist cask ale model pursued by Sambrook’s.
-Redemption’s easily recognisable triangular pump clips are equally welcome in old school real ale pubs and lining up beside the BrewDog, Dark Star and Thornbridge in trendy new craft beer bars.
+Redemption’s easily recognisable triangular pump clips are equally welcome in old school real ale pubs and lining up beside the BrewDog, Dark Star and Thornbridge in trendy new bars.

-The brewery’s friendly and outgoing founder, Glaswegian former banker Andy Moffat, found his inspiration when reading up a Business, a how-to book by Sam Calagione, influential US craft brewer and founder of Delaware’s Dogfish Head.
+The brewery’s friendly and outgoing founder, Glaswegian former banker Andy Moffat, found his inspiration when reading Brewing up a Business, a how-to book by Sam Calagione, influential US craft brewer and founder of Delaware’s Dogfish Head.
 Andy’s beers, almost entirely produced in cask, don’t mimic transatlantic styles and are rarely “extreme”, but they’re notably distinctive and individual.

 Trinity is one his most impressive achievements, a low gravity beer that’s packed full of flavour.
 The pitch — three malts, three hops (including a US variety) and 3% ABV — sounds a little gimmicky but a taste of the beer dispels all fears.
 The cask version is tasty and refreshing but the beer has occasionally bottled unpasteurised in small quantities with the help of Kernel.